Virtual learning offers the same benefits as more traditional learning environments in that it:

 Effectively managing real-time communications during sessions

 Through mastery of the tools utilised in the virtual environment, the producer manages the two-way flow of information in real-time across the room.
-This could be directly responding to participants’ interactions as they make them across the various channels, such as acknowledging a question and advising a participant that they will be approached for further input over the mic, or encouraging the group by recognising individual contributions.
+This could be directly responding to participants’ interactions as they make them across the various channels, such as acknowledging a question and advising a participant that they will be approached for further input over the mic, or encouraging the group by recognizing individual contributions.
 The producer aims to create a dynamic interactive experience for all participants elevating it from a group-wide broadcast to a virtual learning experience.
 The producer also manages real-time activities such as polling questions and whiteboards during the session leaving the facilitator to focus on the group discussion and input.

 Session preparation and setting up the platform

 During the instructional design of any HF VILT there are supporting documents prepared for both the facilitator and the producer in the form of a session checklist.
 This breaks the session down into its components and interaction points so that on the day of delivery the producer is fully aware of when and how to operate the platform to support the learning activities taking place.
-When a new programme is being launched, or if a producer and facilitator haven’t worked together before, then it is good practice to meet in the platform ahead of the session with the materials and checklist to hand to confirm the handover points, how they will work together and get to know each other ahead of the delivery taking place.
+When a new program is being launched, or if a producer and facilitator haven’t worked together before, then it is good practice to meet in the platform ahead of the session with the materials and checklist to hand to confirm the handover points, how they will work together and get to know each other ahead of the delivery taking place.
 This is also an opportunity to check that the platform is set up and ready for the session so that on the day the complete focus of the facilitation team can be on the session and participants.